Are Vacation Homes a Tax Shelter?by

-If you or your clients own a cottage by the beach or a cabin in the woods, you might rent out the place to tenants in the summer when you’re not using it.
+If you or your clients own a vacation home of any kind, you might rent out the place to tenants in the summer when you’re not using it.

 The thinking here is that can defray the usual ownership costs and you might turn a tidy profit.
 Conversely, if you show a loss for the year, the loss may offset other high-taxed income, like wages from your job.